rfo909/RForth/README.md

 - Then there is the "assembly" language, which is represented by ACode.txt.
 It is translated to byte format by the Assembler.
 - And on top, there is the Forth language, read and processed by the REPL written in ACode.txt.

+Separating the "assembly" level from Forth is perhaps not so relevant, since the two mix and mingle pretty tight.

-The initial Forth code is found in Forth.txt
+The initial Forth code is found in Forth.txt, piped as input to the REPL before user input.

-The Forth language has access to most of the "assembly" level instructions as well as all functions and data defined in ACode by tag lookups like &CompileBuf etc.
+The Forth language has access to most of the "assembly" level instructions as well as all functions and data defined in ACode via tag lookups like &CompileBuf etc.

 Local variables